 The 2020 data shows that Enfield's total pupil population decreased while at the same time there was a significant increase in the number of pupils with EHCPs but a slight reduction in pupils identified as SEN support.
-Table 2 provides a summary of this change.
+Table 2 provides a summary.